-When children come into the school from other schools, the class teacher would aim to meet their families as soon as possible, so you would have a chance to share any needs, and the school office staff would contact the previous school to ask for any relevant information to be sent on.
-Also, the information on the school management information system should be automatically transferred across, so if there are known needs these should be picked up.
-In addition, once a new child has joined the school there is an agreed protocol for the class teacher to carry out assessments in English and maths within a month, to allow accurate tracking of the child's progress after they have joined our school.
-Of course, we also rely on you, as the family of the child, to tell us if you have any worries, or if you feel any information has been missed or lost in the transfer from the previous school.
+When children come into the school from other schools, the class teacher would aim to meet their families as soon as possible, so you would have chance to share any needs, and the school office staff would contact the previous school to ask for any relevant information to be sent on.
+Also, the information on the SIMS system should be automatically transferred across, so if there are known needsthese should be picked up.
+In addition, once a new child has joined the school there is an agreed protocol for the class teacher to carry out assessments in literacy and numeracy within a month, toallow accurate tracking of the child's progress after they have joined our school.
+Of course we also rely on you, as the family of the child, to tell us if you have any worries, or if you feel any information has been missed or lost in the transfer from the previous school.